FAQs for IGradU

-Students in their first year may get a certain mobility budget.
+Students may get a certain mobility budget according to budget availability.
 Please contact the coordination office in order to find out how much money you still have in your mobility budget.

 Are there special requirements, if I want to book my flights, train or bus tickets for travels paid by the IGradU mobility programme?